Azeem-b/Web-Project/README.md

-To open/access the website in your system open VS code open the project folder
+To open/access the website in your system open VS code, open the project folder,
-Open new terminal
+Open new terminal,
 pip install flask
 python app.py